 This Bloomin’ Baked Pears recipe with butterscotch caramel and pecans is perfect for fall!
-Serve warm with vanilla ice for a special dessert!
+Serve warm with vanilla ice cream for a special dessert!

 When I think about fall recipes, apples and pumpkins immediately come to mind but did you realize that pears are also in season during the fall?
 It seems like pears are one of the fruits that often gets overshadowed by other fruits, but I’m telling you, if you get a perfectly ripe, sweet, juicy pear, there’s nothing quite like it!
 Pears are also delicious in baked desserts and after enjoying the Bloomin’ Baked Apples last fall, I am excited to share these fabulous Bloomin’ Baked Pears!